hansez/hansez.github.io/_pages/about.md

 Howdy!
 Welcome to my page.
 I'm Hansen, a first-year Masters student in the [Department of Statistics](https://stat.uw.edu/) at the University of Washington.

-I also completed my BS degree with honors at the University of Washington.
+I also completed my BS degree in statistics with honors at the University of Washington.
 My senior [thesis](../assets/pdf/thesis.pdf) is titled _Estimating Relative Risk_ and was advised by [Thomas Richardson](https://sites.stat.washington.edu/tsr/website/inquiry/home.php).

-I am passionate about theory that are motivated by real world problems.
-Generally, the topics that interest me include statistical & population genetics, epidemiology, causal inference and estimation theory.
-But my journey is only beginning, so don't hesitate to contact me with interesting conversation, new topics or fun opportunities!
+I'm passionate about theory that is motivated by real world problems.
+The topics that generally interest me include statistical & population genetics, epidemiology, causal inference and estimation theory.
+My journey into the world of statistics is just beginning, so don't hesitate to contact me with interesting conversation, new topics or fun opportunities!